-In Position Tracking, you will notice a tab at the top called Competitor’s Discovery.
-This tab will reveal any competitors that are ranking for the same keywords you entered into your project.
+One of the reports within Position Tracking is called Competitors Discovery.
+This tab will reveal the top competitors that are ranking for the keywords being tracked in your project.
 You can change your location within this report (6) to understand the competition amongst all your target areas.
 As you change your location, the graph and chart will be refreshed with information for your set location.
 This can help you reveal any competitors that you may not be aware of, but should consider watching closer.
 Below, in list form, you will see competitors that you may want to consider tracking, based on the amount of keywords both your set project domain and the listed competitor have in common.

 Merging and Moving Targetings Between Projects

 Users with a Guru account or higher have the ability to merge a targeted set of keywords from one project to another.
 If you previously had multiple projects set up to track different areas or different devices, this function allows you consolidate your tracking data (up to different 10 targetings) in the same place.
 As a result, you’ll save your project limits and be able to compare how well your strategy works across multiple areas in one project.
 For tracking international campaigns or different cities in the same state, containing multiple targetings in one project will make your work easier.